hanabi/hanabi.github.io/Reference.md

 * Examples:
   * Game #16887, turn 29 if Instantiation clues blue on the blue 5

-### The Suboptimal Color Prompt & The Suboptimal Color Finesse

-* When saving a critical card, players will generally choose either color or number in order to best satisfy *Good Touch Principle*.
-Or, in situations where either color or number will satisfy *Good Touch Principle*, they will choose the clue that touches the maximum amount of useful ancillary cards (in order to get a 2-for-1 or a 3-for-1 instead of a 1-for-1).
-* When a player does **not** do this, it very strange.
-From *High Value Principle*, it implies it is a *Play Clue* instead of a *Save Clue*, so it is either a *Prompt* or a *Finesse* on the critical card being saved.

 ### Inverted Priority Finesse

 * *Priority Finesses* are considered "free", since they do not cost a clue to perform.
 Thus, it is extremely rare that a player would decline to perform one if it was possible to do so.